-Tell your doctors and nurses about any drugs you have taken in the last 30 days, including herbal products such as Ginkgo Biloba or garlic supplements that may impact clotting.
+PLEASE tell your doctors and nurses about any drugs you have taken in the last 30 days, including herbal products such as Ginkgo or garlic supplements as they may impact clotting.

 BLOOD PRESSURE AND HEART MEDICINES are important for your doctors to know about.
 Most need to be continued until your surgery.
 Your doctors will tell you which ones to take.